BaptisteRoseau/VideoFrameExtraction/README.md

 ### Python

-The Python script does a bit less the the C++ executable and is way slower, but could be used as a template for another project so I decided it is best to let it here.
+The Python script does a bit less than the the C++ executable and is way slower, but could be used as a template for another project so I decided it is best to let it here.
 It is strongly advised to use the C++ tool instead.

 ## Function prototype